 What To Expect When Fishing 18 Mile Creek?

-During your 18 Mile Creek steelhead fishing trip, you will encounter a variety of fish, such as steelhead, rock bass, brown trout, sucker, catfish, smallmouth bass, and carp.
+During your trip to 18 Mile Creek, you could encounter a variety of fish, such as steelhead, rock bass, brown trout, sucker, catfish, smallmouth bass, and carp.
 Most of these freshwater fish will be found in the lower river near the mouth.
-The brown trout and steelhead will be upriver in the faster colder sections.

-Despite all the different species found in 18 Mile Creek, the most popular fish that people come for is the 18 Mile Creek steelhead.
+Despite all the different species found in 18 Mile Creek, the most popular fish that people come for is the steelhead.

 The trails can be tricky and slippery, and since 18 Mile Creek is shale and rocky bottom, it can be tricky to navigate in some parts.
 Be cautious of ledges that drop into deep water when wading in murky water.

-But most areas are accessible enough that you can easily walk and find the best spots for fishing for steelhead on 18 Mile Creek.
+Most areas are accessible enough to walk and find the best spots for fishing for steelhead on 18 Mile Creek.

-Unquestionably, the 18 Mile Creek is a hotspot for fishing.
-However, since the creek is home to many fossils remains, certain parts have been called “critical environmental areas,”, especially in the southern area.
-So, be sure you follow regulations and fish only on public fishing grounds.
+Since the creek is home to many fossil remains, certain parts have been called “critical environmental areas,” especially in the southern area.
+Be sure you follow regulations and fish only on public fishing grounds.

-You will be able to find many spots for fishing for steelhead on 18 Mile Creek, and you can walk through most of them easily.
+You can find many spots for fishing for steelhead on 18 Mile Creek, and you can walk through most of them easily.

 - 18 Mile Creel County Park: However, if you want the best access, start at 18 Mile Creek County Park.
 It features a catch and release area with artificial lures only.

-- South Creek Road and Townline Rd: There is designated bank access or anglers and parking along South Creek Road and Porter road intersection.
-You can also find a parking area on Townline Road bridge.
+- South Creek Road and Townline Rd: There is designated bank access or anglers and parking along South Creek Road and Porter Road intersection.
+You can also find a parking area at Townline Road bridge.

-You may also find access at some of the bridges.
-And if you are willing to walk, you can access other areas through hiking trails that run about five miles long within 18 Mile Creek County Park.
+You may also find access at some of the bridges crossing the river.
+If you are willing to walk, you can access other areas through hiking trails that run about five miles long within 18 Mile Creek County Park.

 But bear in mind that the upper portion of the creek near the headwaters is prohibited since it has been developed into a nature preserve.
 Check out the DEC map for access spots and info.

-Also, on the main branch of 18 Mile Creek there is an impassible waterfalls so there are no steelhead above it.
-The fall are a few mile upriver of the 18 Mile Creek Count Park.
+Also, on the main branch of 18 Mile Creek there is an impassible waterfalls, so there are no steelhead above it.
+The falls are a few miles upriver of the 18 Mile Creek Count Park.

-When’s the Best Time for 18 Mile Creek Steelhead Fishing?
+When’s the Best Time To Fish Steelhead On 18 Mile Creek?

-Some people fish for brown trout throughout the year at 18 Mile Creek.
+I and other anglers will for brown trout throughout the year and large lake run brown trout are possible.
 But if you come for steelhead, the best time is from mid-October to early May, when it’s spawning season.

 What’s the Best Method for Fishing for Steelhead on 18 Mile Creek?